marbotte/sr_cce/extraction/viewExtraction.md

 **Data**: Knowledge of Global Climate Change (KGCC) QUESTIONAIRE

-**Analysis**: NA
+**Analysis**: An independent t-test was run to test for differences among the inservice (graduate methods course students) and two different semesters of preservice (undergraduate methods course students) in the quantitative section of the KGCC.

 **Results**: students increased in their knowledge of climate change science after participating in the methods course.
-They developed more interest and confidence in learn- ing about climate change.
+They developed more interest and confidence in learning about climate change.
 In addition, students completed the course with more positive views on the nature of science and climate change.